2026 OMSCS Conference Poster & Demo Session

 Abstract

-This poster will present an AI-driven inclusivity framework that aims to address how colorism, which is deeply embedded in Asian societies and traditional mindsets, continues to marginalize women with darker skin tones in corporate, educational, and entertainment sectors.
-These cultural biases, long reinforced by beauty standards and media portrayals, are now being replicated and amplified by artificial intelligence systems such as beauty filters, hiring tools, and digital marketing algorithms trained on imbalanced datasets.
+This poster presents an AI-driven inclusivity framework that aims to address how colorism, deeply embedded in Asian societies and traditional mindsets, continues to marginalize women with darker skin tones across corporate, educational, and entertainment sectors.
+Cultural biases reinforced through beauty standards and media representation are increasingly being replicated and amplified by artificial intelligence systems, including beauty filters, hiring tools, and digital marketing algorithms trained on imbalanced datasets.
 The proposed study will employ a mixed-method, data-driven approach integrating computer vision, natural language processing (NLP), and human-centered evaluation.
-It will combine publicly available image datasets (Fitzpatrick17k, FairFace, DiverseSkinTone) with multilingual Asian text corpora (English, Bengali, Hindi, Korean, Tagalog, Japanese).
+Publicly available image datasets (Fitzpatrick17k, FairFace etc.) will be combined with multilingual Asian text corpora.
 Baseline deep learning models (ResNet-50, EfficientNet-B4) will be evaluated across skin-tone categories using fairness metrics such as statistical parity difference and equal opportunity ratio.
-To reduce bias, we will adjust the data, use techniques to counteract bias, and apply BERT-based sentiment analysis Additionally, focus groups with Asian women professionals will be conducted to interpret model behavior and co-develop ethical guidelines.
+Bias mitigation will be explored through dataset rebalancing, adversarial debiasing techniques, and BERT-based sentiment analysis.
+Additionally, focus groups with Asian women professionals will help interpret model behavior and support the development of ethical design guidelines.
 Attendees will learn how fairness-aware AI design, cross-cultural datasets, and participatory validation can transform technology into a means of dismantling colorist hierarchies.
-This research will seek to advance algorithmic fairness and representational justice, envisioning an inclusive digital future where women of all skin tones are represented with dignity across Asia.
+Overall, this research seeks to advance algorithmic fairness and representational justice, envisioning an inclusive digital future where women of all skin tones are represented with dignity across Asia.

 Modeling Preference Shifts via Reinforcement Learning in Semantic Spaces